 Through this call and in the future, the SFI Research Professorship Programme will introduce preferential themes, which will be associated with areas of key strategic, disciplinary or societal importance, and which are seen as being highly important to Ireland’s research and innovation landscape.
 Applications under these preferential themes are strongly encouraged.
-For the 2020 call, there are two preferential themes:
+For the current rolling call, there are two preferential themes:

 - Women in Research Professorship Roles

 - Joint Appointments with Institutions in the United Kingdom

 SFI will consider candidates who do not align to these preferential themes; however, please note that institutions wishing to put forward such candidates will be required to seek pre-approval from SFI.
 The Foundation must be contacted in advance by e-mail (email@example.com) by the relevant institution, who must provide brief details on the post that the institution wishes to create, the area(s) of research that will be impacted by the new post and the identity of the proposed candidate.
 SFI will consider the details submitted and will respond as promptly as possible.